 by Caroline von Fluegge-Chen

 Picture the scene, if you will….trainer and client, hand-in-hand, running through a meadow, muscles rippling, smiles on faces, all is right with the world.
-They are running to their three day a week picnic, and client is ready to whip out the food journal that he/she brings religiously to each picnic =;) Upon handing journal to trainer, client boasts, “I’ve been doing great with my nutrition.”
+They are running to their three day a week picnic, and the client is ready to whip out the food journal that he/she brings religiously to each picnic =;) Upon handing the journal to the trainer, the client boasts, “I’ve been doing great with my nutrition.”
 “Oh, really?
 Hand it over.”
 Says trainer.
-Trainer looks closely at journal, and most aspects seem to be in order.
-There seems to be one glaring problem, however, as trainer detects a potential deficiency in protein intake.
+The trainer looks closely at the journal, and most aspects seem to be in order.
+There seems to be one glaring problem, however, as the trainer detects a potential deficiency in protein intake.
 “You need more protein.”
 Says the trainer.
 “What do you mean?
 I had a huge piece of chicken for dinner last night!” replies the client.

 Protein is the primary nutrient used in the formation of all body tissues, providing a framework, if you will.
 Protein’s main function, though it has many, is to build and repair tissues, hormones, enzymes, and other body compounds.
 For our purposes here, we will refer only to muscle tissue.
 Proteins are comprised of tiny subunits called amino acids.
 There are 22 biologically important amino acids, 9 of which are essential (meaning an individual cannot live without them).
 Proteins from animal sources provide all of the essential amino acids.
 Vegetarians and vegans may obtain all of the essential amino acids through combinations of plant sources including grains and legumes.